-The 10 Best Rooftop Bars in Dallas for an Elevated Drink
+The 11 Best Rooftop Bars in Dallas for an Elevated Drink

 This former SODA bar rooftop bar spot became Gallery Rooftop Lounge when CANVAS hotel took over NYLO in 2019.
 The views are still as stunning as ever, and the new ownership has added an artsy twist.
 The Cedars location gives access to one of the most stellar views of downtown Dallas.

-Grab some avocado hummus and a Pool Water (Malibu, Bacardi, Sprite, and Blue Curacao) and sidle up to the pool to take in unique Dallas views from the Cedars.
+Grab some chickpea and blackbean hummus and a Beachy Peachy and sidle up to the pool to take in unique Dallas views from the Cedars.

 The Henry